kardianos/vendor-spec/README.md

  * The vendor packages should be placed in an "internal" directory.
  * The meta-data file describing the vendor's packages will be referred to as the vendor file.
- * The vendor file will be in the "internal" folder called "vendor.json".
+ * The vendor file will be in the "internal" folder and be called "vendor.json".
  * The vendor file describes the vendor's packages rooted in the same "internal" folder.
  * The vendor file must contain a minimum set of fields.
  * Additional fields may be added to the vendor file that is tool specific.
- * The vendor file is to be used by a vendor tool; the vendor file is not used for building.
+ * The vendor file is to be used by a vendor tool; the vendor file is not used for compiling source code.
- * The following struct describes the minimum fields present in the json file:
+ * The following struct describes the minimum fields that must be present in the json file:

 ```
 struct {